 Background to Phosphates

-On 17 August 2020 the former councils received a letter from Natural England about the high levels of phosphates in the Somerset Levels and Moors.
-Subsequently, in March 2022 Somerset West and Taunton Council, South Somerset District Council and Somerset County Council received similar letters relating to high levels of phosphates in the River Axe.
+On 17 August 2020 the former Somerset Councils received a letter from Natural England about the high levels of phosphates in the Somerset Levels and Moors.
+Later, in March 2022 the former Somerset West and Taunton Council, South Somerset District Council and Somerset County Council received similar letters relating to high levels of phosphates in the River Axe.

 • New residential units – including tourist accommodation, gypsy sites /pitches